Creating an SPM Package for SwiftUI

 Going further

-You now have a working SPM package, but it still lacks a bunch of features, like the things I mentioned in the earlier list, as well as:
+You now have a working SPM package, but it still lacks a bunch of features, like the things I mentioned earlier list, as well as other useful workflow utilities.

 You can have a look at my various projects to see how I generally handle this.